Soumitra Dutta: Career

-when the university concluded a five-month investigation that substantiated three complaints of harassment made by a female academic.
-Dutta went on leave during May; his leave was extended until the beginning of September.
-According to Bloomberg, there was no indication "his leave or the appointment of an interim leader are linked to the investigation".
+On 1 June 2022, Dutta became the new Dean of Saïd Business School at Oxford University, replacing interim dean Sue Dobson.
+Dutta resigned in September 2025., when the university concluded a five-month investigation that substantiated three complaints of sexual harassment made by a female academic.
+The inquiry found that on one occasion he "made a romantic advance" towards a female colleague after she had sought protection from him from an incident of sexual assault.
+It is alleged he said "I feel very attracted to you.
+Can something happen between us?" which Dutta denies.
+He told The Times through his lawyer "I deeply regret causing any distress or offence by anything I said".

 Personal life

 Dutta is married to fellow academic Lourdes Casanova.

 Publications

 Dutta is the founder and co-editor of fourteen editions of the Global Innovation Index which is published with the World Intellectual Property Organization.

 Dutta is a founding co-editor of the annual Global Information Technology Report published by the World Economic Forum, and the founder of the annual Global Innovation Index published by the World Intellectual Property Organization.